corydonbaylor/quickstart-drafts/louvain/Louvain Community Detection.md

 1. Active Snowflake account with appropriate access to databases and schemas.
 2. Neo4j Graph Analytics application installed from the Snowflake marketplace.
 Access the marketplace via the menu bar on the left hand side of your screen, as seen below:
    ![alt text](images/marketplace.png)
-3. Load in the CSVs as tables in snowflake.
-The data can be found in the `data` folder of this repo.
-Follow the instructions found [here](https://docs.snowflake.com/en/user-guide/data-load-web-ui) to load in each csv as their own table.
-   - `p2p_transactions.csv` should be

 ## Step 1: Create a Database and Load Data